 Assess and define your strategic goals and adjust playbooks based on the information available to you from the inquiries.
 Plan and prioritize what you think might work for your different customer segments.

 Test your new training offerings and playbooks with a small cohort of customers who are receptive to your new engagement model.
 Assess the feedback from those that have had a better experience with the more scalable solution.
-If there are any negative experiences, adjust your customer education offerings, and test the model again.
+If there are any negative experiences, adjust your customer education offerings and test the model again.

 Use client success stories (from your initial pilot) to garner executive interest and launching the newer and more scalable model to your customers.
 Once approved, use feedback and quotes from your pilot customers to position the new model in a positive way at your next QBR.
 State the business benefits other customers experienced and highlight improvements that the new model offers in their ability to control the pace in which they can now adapt existing and new features for a large number of users.
-The customer success team needs to consider customer feedback while scaling with new training options to ensure higher retention and customer satisfaction

 To achieve continuous growth in user adoption, new and existing end-users should be educated on your product.
 Scaling from the white-glove service is necessary for high growth companies to a more efficient model.
 To be successful in both the customer success team should research customer preferences and provide a balanced blend of live training, recorded videos, and train-the-trainer programs where it is most effective and appreciated.

 ?
 SIGN UP for our weekly Customer Success newsletter:

 ✅ FOLLOW us on TWITTER: